MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-add-an-event-handler-using-the-infopath-2003-object-model.md

 ---
-title: "Add an Event Handler Using the InfoPath 2003 Object Model"
+title: "Add an event handler using the InfoPath object model"
 manager: soliver
 ms.date: 1/20/2015
 ms.audience: Developer
 keywords:
 - onafterimport event [infopath 2007],OnAfterChange event [InfoPath 2007],OnBeforeChange event [InfoPath 2007],OnSubmitRequest event [InfoPath 2007],OnVersionUpgrade event [InfoPath 2007],InfoPath 2003-compatible form templates, event handlers,OnLoad event [InfoPath 2007],event handlers [InfoPath 2007], adding using InfoPath 2003 object model,OnValidate event [InfoPath 2007],OnContextChange event [InfoPath 2007],OnSaveRequest event [InfoPath 2007],OnClick event [InfoPath 2007],OnSwitchView event [InfoPath 2007],OnSign event [InfoPath 2007],OnMergeRequest event [InfoPath 2007]
 localization_priority: Normal
 ms.assetid: 0520df55-2d91-4cc5-be31-82144a2db4f6
-description: "The menu commands for adding event handler functions in a form template project that is compatible with the InfoPath 2003 object model are essentially the same as those for other types of form templates.
-For example, in order to add an OnLoad event handler, with the form template open in the InfoPath designer, click the On Load Event command on the Developer tab.
-The focus automatically switches to the form code for the OnLoad event handler in the Visual Studio 2012 code editor."
+description: "The menu commands for adding event handler functions in a form template project that is compatible with the InfoPath 2003 object model are essentially the same as those for other types of form templates."
 ---

-# Add an Event Handler Using the InfoPath 2003 Object Model
+# Add an event handler using the InfoPath object model

 The menu commands for adding event handler functions in a form template project that is compatible with the InfoPath 2003 object model are essentially the same as those for other types of form templates.
 For example, in order to add an **OnLoad** event handler, with the form template open in the InfoPath designer, click the **On Load Event** command on the **Developer** tab.
 The focus automatically switches to the form code for the **OnLoad** event handler in the Visual Studio 2012 code editor.

 In managed-code form template projects compatible with InfoPath 2003, the class that contains event handler functions and the event handlers themselves are identified by attributes specific to InfoPath in the code module.

+## Adding event handlers

 All of the following procedures assume that you have a form template project open in Microsoft InfoPath with Visual Studio 2012.

 ### Add an event handler for the OnClick event of a command button